Clean Energy Question of the Week

 Bookmark this page and check back frequently.
 It will be continuously updated and we hope it will become your go-to place to learn about clean energy technologies, how to ensure safe operation of equipment and systems, associated safe work practices, and applicable codes.

-Need more information, have questions, feedback, or suggestions for future resources?
+Have questions, feedback, or suggestions for future resources?
 Contact us at [email protected].

 The Interstate Renewable Energy Council (IREC) in partnership with the International Code Council, International Association of Electrical Inspectors, National Association of State Fire Marshals, Slipstream, FSEC Energy Research Center, Southeast Energy Efficiency Alliance, and Pacific Northwest National Laboratory assembled these resources to provide you with up to date, reliable, vetted information and training related to existing and emerging technologies.